Xearta/sinatra-appointment-tracker/NOTES.md

     - Ensure that users can edit and delete only their own resources - not resources created by other users.
 - Validate user input so bad data cannot be persisted to the database.
 *BONUS: Display validation failures to user with error messages.
 (This is an optional feature, challenge yourself and give it a shot!)**

-**Steps:**
-- Draw out the models
-  - Their attributes, relationships, basic flow of application
-- Code the migrations
-- Code the model classes
-- Association's (Validators)

-- Create seed data and test
-- Code the controller's helper methods
-   - #logged_in? and #current_user
-- Controller routes (Different controller for each model)
-- Build views and controller actions as needed